deepmodeling/dpgen/doc/user-guide/common-errors.md

 ## ValueError: Cannot load file containing picked data when allow_picked=False
 Please ensure that you write the correct path of the dataset with no excess files.

+## warnings.warn("Some Gromacs commands were NOT found; "
+You can ignore this warning if you don't need Gromacs.
+It just show that Gromacs is not installed in you environment.